Al-Qaeda Gets An Oscar

 Henry is a boy.
 His mother is as crazy as this dude.

 I have raised children.
 Two, three or seven year old kids have no real concept of gender.
 They can and do change their roles all the time.
 Henry is a boy, born a boy with all the biological accessories.
 A boy who likes to play with dolls is perfectly normal and does not express or constitutes anything special.

 Every boy I watched growing up tried and mimicked at times a girls role - put on skirts, put on lipstick etc. (I also inherited pictures showing me as a child doing such.)
 Likewise girls also change their role into male ones, taking up typical male role behavior, "I am the father now."
 That is the "play age".

 Later, in the early pubertal development, comes a phase where sexual enthusiasm to persons of ones own gender is prevalent.
 A boy's first "best friend forever" is usually a boy.
 The girl's "best friend forever" is usually a girl.
+It does in no way mean that these kids are homosexual.
 After that phase comes the real sexual orientation and with it the development of a real gender identity.
 Only when that process is finished can a judgement be made whether the psychological gender identity really differs from the biological one.
 Only then can real transsexuality, which is a rare phenomenon, be diagnosed.

 Is there any peer review research that comes up with a different conclusion?

 Real transsexuals can find help with a medical gender change.
 The country with the most liberal attitude towards such is (the usually demonized) Iran.

 I find the current propaganda campaign in "librul" U.S. media for the "rights" of "transsexual children" deeply disturbing.
 It puts policy above the welfare of children.
 Equally disturbing is the role of parents in creating such "transsexuals".